OriginalAlien/Discord-Closed-Threads-Finder/README.md

    Lists are sorted **best match first**.
    (Example: `mostLikelyToVc_uidQueryFormat` shows the most frequent VC partner at the top.)

-6. Copy the list and paste it into Discord to mention each user and try to search for them.
+6. Copy the list of user ids and paste it into Discord to mention/display each user and try to search for them.

 7. If you see **@unknown-user**, read the section below.